Skip to main content

 What fixed it

-We explained that flushing the drain again would only buy a few more weeks.
+Flushing the drain again would only buy a few more weeks.
 The fault was the routing itself, not the buildup.
 We recommended rerouting the drain line through the ceiling void so it falls steadily with no dips.
 With no low point, sludge has nowhere to settle and the flow stays clear.
 The work meant opening a small section of the false ceiling to reposition the pipe.

 Outcome